uptane/uptane-standard/uptane-standard.md

 ## Terminology

-For definitions of terms used in this standard, please refer to the [glossary](https://uptane.github.io/deployment-considerations/glossary.html) in the Deployment Best Practices.
+For definitions of terms used in this Standard, please refer to the [glossary](https://uptane.github.io/deployment-considerations/glossary.html) in the Deployment Best Practices.

 ## Uptane role terminology